english-blog/english-blog.github.io/_posts/2013-05-25-oil-pulling-for-perfect-oral-health.md

 ### What is Oil Pulling?

 It's an ancient Ayurvedic practice for maintaining perfect oral health.
 As soon as you wake up in the morning, take a tablespoon of sesame oil in your mouth and swish it around inside your mouth slowly for 15-20 minutes.
-The Sesame Oil will turn into milky white liquid.
+Sesame Oil will turn into a milky white liquid.
 Spit that out.
 Wash your mouth with water.
 That's all.
 Simple.
 Isn't it?.

 ### Things to take care